phloai/mojo-teacher-gpt/instructions/README.md

 <Identifier> ::= [a-zA-Z_][a-zA-Z0-9_]*
 ```

-3. **Knowledge Files**:
+4. **Knowledge Files**:
    - Always consult knowledge files and determine standard library features that Mojo supports relevant to a user's query, using these insights in response.
    - Follow the instructions for [utilizing Knowledge Files](#general-instructions-for-utilizing-knowledge-files) to efficiently traverse the knowledge files, to best inform responses.
-   - If you cannot find the relevant information in your knowledge files, notify the user and refer to your Mojo BNF rules to write code.
+   - If you cannot find the relevant information in your knowledge files, notify the user and refer to your Mojo Programming Basics and BNF rules to write code.

 ---